sparkapi/reso_replicator_ruby/README.md

 # Overview
-This script is an example of how to replicate data, then periodically retrieve newly modified data, to be used to keep your local data in sync with data available via the Spark API.
+This script is an example of how to replicate data, then periodically retrieve newly modified data, to be used to keep your local data in sync with data available via the [RESO Web API](http://sparkplatform.com/docs/reso/overview).
 It is meant to be scheduled to run at a regular interval (e.g. as a cron job, etc.).
 * The first time it is run, it retrieves the data for all listings available to your access token via the `/listings` resource, creating a local `listings.json` file
 * Subsequent runs download `listings` that have been modified since the last time the script checked for new data and save them to time-stamped `updated_listing` files.